pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

     # Why ?

-Any help would be appreciated ….
+Any help would be appreciated ï¿½.

 Thanks.
 Eric